Your Complete Guide to Cremation Urns

 Urns are defined as anything that houses the ashes of a loved one.
 With that said, urns come in several different types of vessels, outside of the traditional urn.
 Some examples may include:

-- Glass keepsakes infused with the ashes of a loved one, which can also house a small portion of loose ash
+- Glass pieces infused with the ashes of a loved one, which can also house a small portion of loose ash

 - Biodegradable urns for planning/water burial

-- Pendants or jewelry that house a small portion of the ashes
+- Pendants or cremation jewelry that house a small portion of the ashes

 Who Puts the Ashes into the Urn?